2024-learn/DevOps/DevopsBootcamp/kubernetes/notes.md

     - now you can access the kubernetes dashboard at dashboard.com
 - ingress default backend:
   - `kubectl describe ingress -n kubernetes-dashboard`
-  - whenever a request comes into the cluster that is not mapped to any backend,so there is no rule for mapping that request to a service, then this default backend is used to handle that request.
+  - whenever a request comes into the cluster that is not mapped to any backend, so there is no rule for mapping that request to a service, then this default backend is used to handle that request.
   - a good usage for that is to define custom error messages when a page isn't found, when a request comes in that the application cannot handle so that the user still sees a meaningful error message or a custom page where you can redirect them to your home page, etc.

   ```default backend